5:30 pm Naturalization Ceremony – Estrella Mountain Community College Conference Center

-Join us for a moving ceremony where more then 200 people from all over the world become United States Citizens.
+Join us for a moving ceremony where more then 50 people from all over the world become United States Citizens.
 (Click here for more details)

 6:00 pm Tennessee Bloodhound & The Scooby Doos (Sounds from the South – Blues/Rock)

 Larry Carr Jr. Was born in Nashville Tennessee 1976.
 Music has been part of his early childhood.
 His musical influences are Country, Motown, pop culture and early forms of Rap.
 His musical interest pan towards Blues, Pop, Alternative rock and Country.
 He continues to hone his musical skills as a student of the Anderson Institute of Music & Performing Arts and as a singer/songwriter with Skywalk Records.
 Larry is affectionately known as the “Tennessee Bloodhound” and performs throughout the West Valley of Phoenix.
 He released an EP Album worldwide in November 2017 and will debut a full album in February 2018.

 Phoenix Afrobeat Orchestra [PAO] proudly carries the musical and social torch that was first lit by the powerful duo of FELA KUTI and TONY ALLEN, original inventors of the Afrobeat sound.
 Led by funky heiress Camille Sledge, the 16-strong orchestra is comprised of the most ambitious and outrageous musicians in Phoenix today – making it the hottest super-group on the hot city scene!
 Beginning with a strict repertoire comprised of classic Afrobeat music, PAO has now penned an abundance of original material that melds the eclectic heritage of the ensemble with that classic Afrobeat style.
 The outcome is a truly powerful sound that pays homage to the masters while maintaining a fierce individuality.
 Details of upcoming releases are in the works now, so keep your ear to the pavement.